ad3002/nceu/README.md

 - Group emails by sender
 - Sort emails by count or date
 - View email details
-- Archive emails directly from the interface
+- Archive individual emails or all emails from a sender directly from the interface
+- Progress bar for archiving multiple emails
 - ncurses-based UI for smooth navigation

 ## Prerequisites